-For air handlers using A2L refrigerants connected via an air duct system to one or more rooms with a floor area less than shown in Tables 28 and 29 in the Installation Instructions for this air handler, those rooms shall be without continuously operating open flames (e.g.: an operating gas appliance) or other potential ignition sources (e.g.: an operating electric heater, hot surfaces).
-A flame-producing device may be installed in the same space if the device is provided with an effective flame arrest
+For air handlers using A2L refrigerants connected via an air duct system to one or more rooms with a floor area less than shown in the "Minimum Conditioned Space and Airflow" tables (Tables 29 and 30) found in the installation instructions for this air handler, those rooms shall be without continuously operating open flames (e.g.: an operating gas appliance) or other potential ignition sources (e.g.: an operating electric heater, hot surfaces).
+A flame-producing device may be installed in the same space if the device is provided with an effective flame arrest.